 At the outset of reopening of White Beach, only approximately 70 of 600 establishments had been able to get up to code and be open for the new influx of tourists.
 Since then, many hotels and bars have either had to agree to the new terms or shut down.
 Some of the establishments that had initially violated the laws back in the mid-2000’s are even being brought to court.

-However, as the island begins to find its new balance and regain a steadier reputation, vibrancy is coming back into the culture and the ecosystem.
+However, as the island of Boracay begins to find its new balance and regain a steadier reputation, vibrancy is coming back into the culture and the ecosystem.
 It has become a blueprint for rehabilitation projects around the Philippines, and governmental groups are looking into other popular areas that may need similar treatment.
 It isn’t just an example for the Philippines though.
 It functions as an example for tourist destinations around the world where tourists are making “holiday decisions” that negatively impact the culture and environment.
 It also serves as a lesson for us as tourists.
 Although traveling isn’t wrong, it can become a bad thing when decisions are made that damage our home, the world we live in.
 It is something to remember the next time we are laying on a beach or hiking up a mountain, a call to action for us all.